Reasons Why Smart Women Get Stuck Trying To Figure Out Their Next Career Move

 In my practice, it seems that selfless giving leaves women so depleted that they often don’t have the time or energy to do simple things they enjoy; some can’t even think of an activity they might enjoy if they had two free hours to do anything they wanted for themselves.

-The second reason for getting stuck comes from having invested too much time in one career, so much so that it becomes too difficult to switch to another.
+They invested too much time in one career and believe it is too difficult to make a switch.
 Quitting seems too scary, like jumping off a cliff.
 Similarly, giving up the role of primary caregiver of children feels like losing control.
 Thus dreaming about other possibilities and exploring undefined or underdeveloped desires becomes risky.

-Finally, the third reason for getting stuck comes from wanting something that feels unattainable.
+They can’t believe that what they want is attainable.
 I worked with a bright woman who had a successful career in finance, then stayed at home to raise her children.
 She dreamed of becoming a vet, but she didn’t have the confidence to make such a leap; it would require her to “start over.”
 Making such a dramatic change just felt so outlandish and indulgent to her.
 Likewise, many corporate lawyers or high-level executives who have spent years in their specific fields can’t envision a rewarding and satisfying career without working excruciatingly long hours.
 They don’t believe it is possible.

 What Keeps Smart Women Stuck